The matter of why is gambling illegal has remained one of the most discussed topics among both gamblers and those opposing it.

 The moment alcohol got legalised, bars and other places had legal ways to obtain alcohol, without having to worry about unfair trade conditions.

 The same applies to gambling.
 If gambling were legalised everywhere, shady business people on the outlook to rob people of their funds wouldn't stand a chance, as all of their clientele would go to trusted, legal casinos.
-With legalisation of gambling, customers are protected and the criminal element reduced or even eliminated.
+With the legalisation of gambling, customers are protected and the criminal element reduced or even eliminated.

 Legalised Gambling Promotes Freedom of Choice